joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

   teaser: "/uploads/cost_pillar_overview.png"

 ---
-Like doing service on your car, the [Microsoft Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure"){:target="_blank"} platform is not a set-and-forget ecosystem!
+The [Microsoft Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure"){:target="_blank"} platform is not a set-and-forget ecosystem like doing service on your car!

-There are no one-size-fits when it comes to cost optimization, but there are some general tasks that can be done or considered on a Monthly/Quarterly/Annual basis to keep on top of the resources you are running in Azure and to keep them lean.
+There are no one-size-fits when it comes to cost optimization, but some general tasks can be done or considered on a Monthly/Quarterly/Annual basis to keep on top of the resources you are running in Azure and to keep them lean.

 #### Overview

-Although Microsoft takes a lot of traditional infrastructure management and security concerns off your hand, you are still responsible for the spending and making sure the value of the technologies and services you consume, match your business goals and agility.
+Although Microsoft takes a lot of traditional infrastructure management and security concerns off your hand, you are still responsible for the spending and ensuring the value of the technologies and services you consume match your business goals and agility.

 Today we are going to go back to basics and look at the [Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796#cost-optimization "Cost optimization"){:target="_blank"} pillar of the Microsoft [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure Well-Architected Framework"){:target="_blank"}.